Term of Award

 In motor imagery (MI) based brain-computer interface (BCI), success depends on reliable processing of the noisy, non-linear, and non-stationary brain activity signals for extraction of features and effective classification of MI activity as well as translation to the corresponding intended actions.
 In this study, signal processing and classification techniques are presented for electroencephalogram (EEG) signals for motor imagery based brain-computer interface.
 EEG signals have been acquired placing the electrodes following the international 10-20 system.
 The acquired signals have been pre-processed removing artifacts using empirical mode decomposition (EMD) and two extended versions of EMD, ensemble empirical mode decomposition (EEMD), and multivariate empirical mode decomposition (MEMD) leading to better signal to noise ratio (SNR) and reduced mean square error (MSE) compared to independent component analysis (ICA).
 EEG signals have been decomposed into independent mode function (IMFs) that are further processed to extract features like sample entropy (SampEn) and band power (BP).
 The extracted features have been used in support vector machines to characterize and identify MI activities.
 EMD and its variants, EEMD, MEMD have been compared with common spatial pattern (CSP) for different MI activities.
 SNR values from EMD, EEMD and MEMD (4.3, 7.64, 10.62) are much better than ICA (2.1) but accuracy of MI activity identification is slightly better for ICA than EMD using BP and SampEn.
 Further work is outlined to include more features with larger database for better classification accuracy.

 Alam, Md Erfanul, "Electroencephalographic Signal Processing and Classification Techniques for Noninvasive Motor Imagery Based Brain Computer Interface" (2017).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 1591.

 Research Data and Supplementary Material